TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 10 requests per second across 5 gateways, each gateway would handle only 2 requests per second, making equal distribution unlikely.

-To address this, the drl_threshold option allows the system to switch from DRL to a Redis Rate Limiter for smaller rates.
-This option sets a minimum number of requests per gateway that triggers the Redis rate limiter.
-For example, if drl_threshold is set to 2, and there are 5 gateways, the DRL algorithm will be used if the rate limit exceeds 10 requests per second.
+To address this, the `drl_threshold` option allows the system to switch from DRL to a Redis Rate Limiter for smaller rates.
+This option sets a minimum number of requests per gateway that triggers the Redis Rate Limiter.
+For example, if `drl_threshold` is set to 2, and there are 5 gateways, the DRL algorithm will be used if the rate limit exceeds 10 requests per second.
 If it is 10 or fewer, the system will fall back to the Redis Rate Limiter.